gmcnutt/haxima_game_makers_guide/chapters/4/text.md

 ```

 Now run the game.
 You should see a tower just southeast of the player icon.
 If
-you step on the tower you will enter the town, on the edge from which you
+you step on the tower you will enter the town on the edge from which you
 stepped.
 Likewise if you exit, you will emerge on the world map in the
 direction you stepped off.